hyperledger/fabric-private-chaincode/utils/docker-compose/README.md

         CORE_PEER_MSPCONFIGPATH=${CORE_PEER_MSPCONFIGPATH}
    ```
    Note that to safe you to explicitly having to specify CORE_PEER_MSPCONFIGPATH on each call, we defined them
    in `docker-compose.yml' as admin credentials.
-This means though also that your peer will run with admin and
+This means though also that your peer will run with admin
-   not peer credential.
+   instead of peer credentials.
 If you have role-specific endorsement policies, you might have to comment out the
-   corresponding definition in [docker-compose.yml](./network-config/docker-compose.yml) and then manually
+   corresponding definition in [docker-compose.yml](./network-config/docker-compose.yml) to peer credentials and then manually
    define the corresponding value here in the docker exec shell.

 4. Install your chaincode.